MARAD

 Educating the Maritime Workforce

-As the Federal agency responsible for U.S waterbound interests, MARAD manages numerous operations around the world, all of which require a constant flow of skilled and readily-available mariners.
-This means MARAD is responsible for training and...
+As the Federal agency responsible for U.S. waterborne interests, MARAD oversees numerous operations worldwide, all of which require a steady stream of skilled and readily available mariners.
+This means MARAD is tasked with training and educating the next generation of mariners to support and...

 Web Policies